merlinhong/mool/docs/dev-guide/plugin-dev.md

 }
 ```

-You can also use `configureWebpack` method to modify the  webpack config or return object to be merged with webpack-merge.
+You can also use `configureVite` method to modify the  webpack config or return object to be merged with webpack-merge.

 ### Add a new cli-service command